adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 title: Placeholders are problematic
 date: 2016-06-16 09:00:01
 categories: design ux
+description: Placeholders have 13 problems and one simple solution.
+Find out everything you need to know in this article.
 ---

 Since placeholders came along, designers have adopted them as means of storing hints.
 Their appeal lies in their minimal aesthetic and the fact they save space.